Horse (novel): Critical reception

-The novel received universal praise from critics, including starred reviews from Booklist, Kirkus Reviews, and Library Journal and a positive review from Publishers Weekly.
+The novel received starred reviews from Booklist, Kirkus Reviews, and Library Journal and a positive review from Publishers Weekly.
 Some noted the bond between Lexington and Jarret as a particularly poignant element in the story, while finding the narrative of Martha Jackson to be less impressing or compelling.
 Kirkus called it "strong storytelling in service of a stinging moral message," while the reviewer at Library Journal, Joshua Finnell, concluded that Brooks "penned a clever and richly detailed novel about how we commodify, commemorate, and quantify winning in the United States."
 Of importance, the novel goes about "detailing the profit reaped from the horse's abilities, likeness, and bones" which "parallels the historical erasure of Jarrett's contributions to the horse's prowess and success...
 Brooks probes our understanding of history to reveal the power structures that create both facts and fiction."
 The multiple narratives and complex character development captivated reviewers, but according to Kristine Dahl, "a late plot twist in the D.C. thread dampens the ending a bit."
 Kirkus disagreed, asserting that the "shocking denouement drives home Brooks' point that too much remains the same for Black people in America, a grim conclusion only slightly mitigated by a happier ending for Jarret."

 In March 2025, the U.S. Department of Defense ordered that the novel be removed from the library of the U.S. Naval Academy in Annapolis, MD, listing it as one of 381 books that were banned for addressing topics related to diversity, equity and inclusion.